 - As far as it is possible, allow for segregation of duties on both reconciliations, payment processes and recording of receipts.

-- Enforce dual signatories on cheque and BACS payments.
+- Enforce dual signatories on BACS payments (and cheques where these are still being used).

 - Where cash is collected, ensure this is counted by two people, documented and banked in full as soon as practically possible.